gitruhul/learn_django/docs/general.md

 ## Response Types

-Open following URLs in browser
+Open following URLs in browser and observe wht is the response and its type.

 * https://httpbin.org/deny
 * https://httpbin.org/json